wxifze/stupid-monitor/README.md

 # stupid-monitor
 Stupid-like-a-fox system monitor.
 It reads data from different APIs.
-It draws it on the screen.
+It draws the data on the screen.
 That's it.

 <p align="center">
   <img src="https://github.com/wxifze/stupid-monitor/assets/95285485/43eb0535-87a8-45f1-84cb-58437577e9a6" width=500>